Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Adaptive sampling with non-convex constraints

 \subsection{Shape optimization of shell structures}

-We now turn our attention towards a problem in engineering shape design.
+Finally, we turn our attention towards a problem in engineering shape design.
+Specifically, we consider the design of a thin steel shell structure with physical model uncertainties.

 It is well-accepted that shape optimization problems are difficult to characterize as well as solve and often involve significant engineering oversight \cite{Bletzinger2017}.
 The intention in such problems is usually not to seek a globally optimal design, but instead to begin with an initial ``good'' design and find a nearby local optimum, which improves on a specified quantity of interest.
-Because of its potential to be more efficient, an SQP approach based on \Cref{alg:alternative_cvar} is used in this final example.
+This is the setting in which we test the performance of \Cref{alg:adaptive_sampling_SQP}.

-Our chosen example centers on the question of how to find the shape of a steel shell which minimizes some measurement of the internal strains resulting from a specified distribution of external loads.
+\paragraph{Problem description} Our chosen example centers on the question of how to find the shape of a steel shell which minimizes some measurement of the internal strains resulting from a specified distribution of external loads.
 For the initial shape, we choose a half-cylinder on its side, as depicted in \Cref{fig:shell_initial}.
 We assume that an uncertain load $\bff$ will be applied to the shell structure from above and that the final manufactured thickness $t$ of the shell is also uncertain.
 To simplify our implementation, we assume that every cross-section of the applied load follows a simple bell shape profile along the major axis of the shell and that the uncertainty in the load lies only in the position where it achieves its maximum.
 More specifically, we model the applied load (measured in Newtons) by the vector field

 and all distances measured in units of meters (m); cf. \Cref{fig:shell_initial}.
 Furthermore, we model the uncertain shell thickness by the uniformly distributed random variable

 It is of course possible to consider other uncertain model parameters, in addition to the thickness.
 In this example, however, we choose to fix the mass density (\SI{7.85e3}{\kilogram\per\cubic\meter}), Young's modulus (\SI{2.069e11}{\pascal}), and Poisson's ratio (\SI{2.9e-1}{}) of the steel shell structure, judging them to be far less sensitive sources of uncertainty.